 STEP FOUR: YOUR DERBY NAME

 1. Don't broadcast your name until you can complete basic skills requirements.
 The way skaters see it is that you EARN that name.
-So word of advice when meeting other experienced derby folk, use your real name especially if you don't have your skate legs under you yet.
+So a word of advice when meeting other experienced derby folk... use your real name, especially if you don't have your skate legs under you yet.